 What is Gluten?

+Gluten is a complex protein found in wheat, oat, kamut, spelt, barley, rye, malts and triticale.
 It is used as a food additive in the form of a flavoring, stabilizing or thickening agent.
 Gluten is in breads, cereals, soups, condiments, snacks like crackers and pretzels, meats, deli, turkey, chicken, alcohol (grain), beer, pasta, rice mixes, roasted nuts and seeds, fries, MSG, hydrolyzed protein, gravies, sauces, vinegars (malt), salad dressings, marinades, it is also used as the substance that seals envelopes.

-Gluten Intolerance / Allergy Symptoms can vary per individual.Gluten can trigger an auto immune response in many individuals and cause a variety of symptoms.
+What is Gluten Intolerance?
+What are Gluten Intolerance symptoms? .Gluten can trigger an auto immune response in many individuals and cause a variety of symptoms.
 These can vary from diarrhea, constipation, bloating, weight loss or weight gain, sinus or asthma symptoms, brain fog and trouble focusing, acne, eczema and psoriasis, frequent headaches, dizzy spells, insomnia and even mal – absorption.

-Allowed Foods: Vegetables, fruits, brown or white rice, potatoes, millet, tapioca, teff, quinoa, corn, buckwheat, rice or quinoa pasta, gluten free meats and poultry, gluten free deli meats, gluten free broths, raw nuts and seeds, gluten free soy sauce and so on.
+Allowed Foods: Vegetables, fruits, brown or white rice, potatoes, millet, tapioca, teff, quinoa, corn, buckwheat, rice or quinoa pasta, gluten free meats and poultry, gluten free deli meats (Boarshead and Hormel) , gluten free broths, raw nuts and seeds, gluten free soy sauce and so on.

+It is possible to have a positive gluten intolerance test result but a negative food allergy test result for the grains containing gluten.
 It is also possible to test negative for Celiac Disease and still have a gluten intolerance.
 This is because traditional Celiac tests only test ONE or TWO components of gluten.
 Many are left out!
 Our lab (Cyrex) Is the first lab to recognize this problem and come up with the most Comprehensive Gluten Test ever.